 Another great way to trap heat inside your RV is by covering your rig’s windows with a material that insulates.
 If you’re crafty, make some DIY curtains out of a heavy fabric that will keep drafts at bay.
 If you’re not handy with a sewing machine, you’re not out of luck.
 You can use Velcro strips or snaps to attach some fabric over the windows and your “rustic” curtains will be just as functional as fancy sewn ones.
 You can also purchase a window insulation kit that is inexpensive and easy to install.
 The clear film that you shrink wrap over your windows using a hairdryer doesn’t impede your view and you can leave it up all winter.
-If you notice that the stairwell inside your RV is a bit drafty, create a barrier for it that keeps the cold outside, where it belongs.
-The easiest way to do this is by placing a piece of plywood over the stairwell and then covering it with a large blanket or comforter.
-It’s easy to remove when you come and go and just as easy to put back in place.
+I used this in an older home with ancient windows one winter and I was shocked at how well it insulated!
+Definitely worth the time and money (especially since it's easy to install and cheap!)

 Don't Let Those Hoses & Tanks Freeze!

 Now that you’re toasty warm inside your RV, let’s make sure your hoses and tanks are too!
 All pipes, sewer connections, tanks, and hoses need to be warm-ish to work properly, so don't leave them out in the cold!
 Here's some advice we've seen on how to care for them in freezing temps!

-For your water hose, you can either cover it in heat tape and pipe insulation or you can buy a heated water hose.
+For your water hose, you can either cover it with heat tape and pipe insulation or you can buy a heated water hose.
 For peace of mind, the heated water hose works best.
 It turns on when temps drop below about 45 degrees and then turns off when temps rise again.
 This way you have a constant source of water.
-However, to avoid a frozen hose altogether, unhook it during frozen temps.
-When you need to fill your water tank, hook it up and fill it up, then disconnect it.
+Or you can just use your hose when necessary and then store it away when you're not using it.
+No reason to subject it to freezing temps when it's not being used!

 For your sewer hose, there are a couple options we've seen for keeping them thawed out.
 Consider using a PVC pipe instead of an RV drain hose, as it is more durable and will withstand freezing temps better.
-You can also wrap the pipe in insulation so that gray water in the pipe doesn’t freeze while it’s sitting in there.
+Or you can wrap it in insulation so that gray water in the pipe doesn’t freeze while it’s sitting in there.
 During the winter, don't dump the black tank as often as you do in warmer temps.
 Letting cold air in when dumping and removing most (but not all) of the moisture when dumping will inevitably lead to frozen you-know-what lurking inside the dark recesses of the tank.
 Unless you're really filling it up fast and dumping it is a necessity, refrain from overdumping.

-Usually there is a bay that houses your tanks, water pump, filters, and more, and an easy way to warm this area is by placing a small space heater in the bay.
+If your RV has a bay that houses your tanks, water pump, filters, and more, purchase an inexpensive space heater to keep temps moderate in there.
 Simply turn it on once temps get dangerously low and then turn it off when it’s no longer needed.
 Available for around $20, this small investment is definitely a great idea!

 Put a pot of Hobo Stew on the stove and watch the snow fly from the inside of your toasty RV with these great tips.